cirept/salesforceToolbar/README.md

 ~9. **A 'url no longer exists' page will appear.**<br>
 ![Error Page](https://github.com/cirept/salesforceToolbar/raw/master/assets/css/images/errorImage.png)<br>
 It's okay!
-The activity was logged succesfully!~
+The activity was logged succesfully!~<br>

 ~10.
 Close the tab.~

-11. DONE!
+9. DONE!
 You will be redirected to the launch.

 ---